Modern Slavery Statement 2024

 From an investment perspective, the way companies treat their people, supply chain and wider stakeholders can have a significant impact on their operational performance.
 Modern slavery is a system-wide risk and can be financially material to portfolio companies due to costs incurred as a result of reputational damage, trade sanctions, and reduced supply chain resilience.
 To manage this risk, RPIL screens its listed equities portfolio annually to identify companies involved in severe governance and/or conduct controversies, including cases of modern slavery.
 Our Sustainable Ownership team requests engagement with any identified companies, to discuss ongoing risks and areas for improvement.
 On an exceptional basis, RPIL will exclude companies from its listed equities portfolios for severe governance and conduct controversies, where concerns have not been adequately addressed.

 We are working to incorporate human rights risks, including modern slavery, within due diligence processes for asset classes beyond listed equities.
-The newly established Due Diligence Forum will facilitate cross-departmental discussions on this topic, as described below.
+Cross-departmental discussions on this topic can facilitate progress, as described below.

 Taking into account the prevalence of modern slavery within the construction sector, RPIL continues to include clauses requiring compliance with the Modern Slavery Act 2015 in construction contracts for our property investments.
 [1]

-In alignment with the UK Independent Anti-Slavery Commissioner’s recommendations for the finance sector, RPIL recognises that combining our expertise and voice with peer investors can enable more effective engagement with portfolio companies.[2]
+• In alignment with the UK Independent Anti-Slavery Commissioner Office’s recommendations for the finance sector, RPIL recognises that combining our expertise and voice with peer investors can enable more effective engagement with portfolio companies.[2]
 This is particularly the case for system-wide risks such as modern slavery.
 Therefore, in support of the Workforce Disclosure Initiative (WDI), RPIL has continued to work with peers to collect comparable data from companies on issues such as modern slavery.
-Additionally, RPIL joined two investor-led initiatives during 2022: the CCLA’s ‘Find it, Fix it, Prevent it’ coalition and Rathbones-led ‘Votes Against Slavery’.
+Additionally, RPIL remains a member of two investor-led initiatives: the CCLA’s ‘Find it, Fix it, Prevent it’ coalition and Rathbones-led ‘Votes Against Slavery’.

-- As a member of ‘Find it Fix it Prevent it’, we engage with high-risk portfolio companies to understand how they investigate supply chains to identify and eradicate modern slavery.
-During the reporting period, we led engagement with a manufacturing company held in our actively managed listed equities portfolio.
-We developed a deeper understanding of the company’s supply chain and saw enhancements to its Modern Slavery Statement after we shared a set of recommendations.
-Further detail can be found in Railpen’s 2023 Stewardship Report.
+• As a member of ‘Find it Fix it Prevent it’, we engage with high-risk portfolio companies to understand how they investigate supply chains to identify and eradicate modern slavery.

-- As a member of ‘Votes Against Slavery’, RPIL expects portfolio companies in the UK market to fulfil annual reporting requirements under Section 54 of the Modern Slavery Act 2015.
+· As a member of ‘Votes Against Slavery’, RPIL expects portfolio companies in the UK market to fulfil annual reporting requirements under Section 54 of the Modern Slavery Act 2015.
 Where FTSE 350 companies fail to address the minimum legal requirements of the Act, we will continue to vote against the approval of their annual report and accounts.
-Building upon our efforts, Railpen contributed a case study to the Taskforce on Social Factors’ 2023 Guide, providing actionable examples to pension funds on modern slavery risk management.

 Our Policies and Processes